-Summary: Now inequality has become too extreme to ignore.
-Now that the 1% has crushed all opposition, we begin to see the results of their successful counter-revolution.
+Summary: Now inequality has become too extreme to ignore and the 1% has crushed all opposition, we begin to see the results of their successful counter-revolution.
 But we do not yet see the hidden struggle that brought the 1% back to power, and cannot yet see how to reform America.
 Until we see these things others will control our future.
 Here’s a first step to doing so, stepping outside the approved narrative to see America.

 (1) A recap of the plot so far